-Children with Autism Spectrum Disorder see, hear and feel the world differently.
+Children with autism see, hear and feel the world differently.
 If school sometimes feels overwhelming, can 1:1 tuition help?

 Many children thrive in mainstream education.
 Most will experience a learning difficulty at some point in their lives.
-However, children with ASD will have some degree of both general and individual-specific learning requirements that need to be addressed to help them access learning at all.
+However, children with autism will have some degree of both general and individual-specific learning requirements that need to be addressed to help them access learning.

 These children may like school but find the buzz and sensory atmosphere of the classroom overwhelming.
 To different degrees, they may experience specific learning difficulties like processing language, taking language literally, or interpreting tone of voice, jokes, and sarcasm.
 This can lead to communication issues between themselves, the teacher, and other students.
 Feeling confused can hinder how a child perceives instructions and may prevent them from keeping on task.

 Children need different levels of help.
-Many children with ASD are of average and above-average intelligence and do not have other learning disabilities in the same way that many autistic children may have.
+Many children with autism are of average and above-average intelligence and do not have other learning disabilities in the same way that many autistic children may have.
 For example, they have fewer problems with speech.
-Often it is diagnosed later than autism, perhaps as late as 9 or 10 years old, which makes it even more important that support is given before commencing secondary school.
+Often, it is diagnosed later than autism, perhaps as late as 9 or 10 years old, which makes it even more critical that support is given before commencing secondary school.

 However, the classroom can be hard to navigate for all these children.
 Events happen quickly: several instructions are given at once and forgotten or misunderstood; a change of direction in a lesson is confusing; an abstract concept is hard to grasp.
 Simple things, like facial expression, can be misinterpreted in a way that makes a child anxious - or lead them to make a mistake.
 It can also lead to frustration and anger - which runs the risk of exclusion.
 Even with extra classroom support, the nuances of a learning or social situation can be missed.